CancerGenomics/multiomics/README.md

 ## Running cases studies for each pipeline

-mRNA, CNV and DNA methylation data matrix are provided under the [example] (/examples/) folder to test each multiOmics pipeline.
+mRNA, CNV and DNA methylation data matrix are provided under the [example](/examples/) folder to test each multiOmics pipeline.